Abbreviation: Periods

 Acronyms that were originally capitalized (with or without periods) but have since entered the vocabulary as generic words are no longer written with capital letters nor with any periods.
 Examples are sonar, radar, lidar, laser, snafu, and scuba.

-Today, spaces are generally not used between single-letter abbreviations of words in the same phrase, so one almost never encounters "U. S."

 When an abbreviation appears at the end of a sentence, only one period is used: The capital of the United States is Washington, D.C.

+In the past, some initialisms were styled with a period after each letter and a space between each pair.
+For example, U. S., but today this is typically US.